gordwest/cpsc559project/README.md

 # CPSC559 Project - Distributed File System
+TODOs
+- Add a way for replica servers to track which proxy is talking to them -> necessary to restart server when main proxy crashes (currently hardcoded in Fastforword() method).
+- Add a legitimate form of synchronization -> maybe lock file or logical timestamps??
+- Reverse list of document when restarting crashed server to match order of other servers (not critial)
+- Update the report document
+- Add a 4th replica server??
+Maybe ask TA
+- Find bugs/break the application (continuous)

 ### Potential Demo Scenarios
-- [ ] Backup proxy has correct active server list when it takes over
 - [ ] What happens when two people try to delete/download the same file?
 - [ ] Prevent multiple files with same name being uploaded (not critical)
-- [ ]
-- [ ]
+- [x] Backup proxy has correct 'active server list' at all times
-- [?]
-Upload, delete, download works on remaining servers when 1-2 replicas crash (Backup Proxy)
+- [x] App functionally continues to work on remaining servers when 1-2 replicas crash (Main Proxy)
-- [x] Upload, delete, download works on remaining servers when 1-2 replicas crash (Main Proxy)
+- [x] App functionally continues to work on remaining servers when 1-2 replicas crash (Backup Proxy)
-- [x] Proxy and all other servers get notified and update their active server list when a server crashes
+- [x] Proxy & replica servers get update their 'active server list' when a server crashes
+- [ ] Fast forward works when restarting a crashed server (from backup proxy)
 - [x] Fast forward works when restarting a crashed server (from main proxy)
 - [x] Backup proxy takes over if primary proxy fails